felix-b/atc/README.md

 # Welcome to virtual world of air traffic and control simulation [early development]

-Our goal is to create the most comprehensive and most accurate ATC (air traffic control) simulation.
+Our goal is to create a comprehensive and accurate ATC (air traffic control) simulation.
 We simulate both air traffic and the ATC units as two halves of a whole.
 The platform for user interaction is the [X-Plane flight simulator](https://www.x-plane.com/), where AT&C loads as a plugin and lets the user choose between 1st-person pilot or 1st-person controller experience.
-The project aims at adding both educational and entertainment value for X-Plane users. **[See demo video](https://youtu.be/o0yAqO8ZdUo)**.
+The project aims at adding both educational and entertainment value for X-Plane users. **[See demo video](https://youtu.be/VeK6mcrzLWk)**.

-# How to use

-We provide the ["bleeding edge" build](https://github.com/felix-b/atc/releases) for download, which we automatically update with every addition or bugfix.
-As the name suggests, it isn't thoroughly tested.

-## We value early testing by potential users

-No two computers are the same, and we want to make sure the plugin successfully runs on as many different installations as possible.
-If the plugin doesn't work on *your* machine, it is good for *you* to let us know, so we can fix it early.

-We appreciate feedback and suggestions.
-If you would like certain features to be implemented early or in a certain way, letting us know increases the chances of this happening.

-## Getting started
+# Getting started

-1. Go to the [bleeding edge build](https://github.com/felix-b/atc/releases) and download **airTrafficAndControl.buildNN.zip**
+## Where to download

+   - The last released version (Alpha 1) is available at [AT&C Download Page at X-Plane.org](https://forums.x-plane.org/index.php?/files/file/67391-atc-air-traffic-control-plugin/)
+   - To get the very latest changes, download the [beeding-edge build](https://github.com/felix-b/atc/releases)

+## Installation

+1. Download **airTrafficAndControl.buildNN.zip** from one of the above sources
 1. Make sure X-Plane is not running
 1. Unpack **airTrafficAndControl.buildNN.zip** under the X-Plane **plugins** folder.
 Your directory structure should be like this:
    ```